You are viewing a single comment's thread from:

 RE: How many weeks do you think powerdown should be?

-in Hive Polls12 days ago
+in Hive Polls3 months ago

 A serious money is liquid and fungible.
 Intentional crippling retards the utility of a money, and this holds Hive back.
 The governance utility of tokens is nominal to preclude the dumping the powerdown delay is intended to prevent, while the curation utility creates incentive to stake.
 However, that degrades curation and the actual real power of social media significantly, which is one of the triad of disabilities that has hamstrung Hive and prevented it's achieving market dominance, the others being unrestrained taxation and censorship, and centralization of stake in an oligarchy in a plutocratic governance mechanism.